RaulBz/RaulBz/README.md

 ---

 ### 🌟 About Me
-- 🔭 I’m working on: ML-powered diagnostics for liver disease using ultrasound signals
+- 🔭 I’m working on: ML-powered diagnostics for liver disease using ultrasound signals.
 - 🌱 I’m exploring: Advanced LLMs, RAG systems, and quantum-inspired ML
 - 👯 I’m open to collaborating on: Medical AI, generative models, or open-source MLOps tools
 - 💬 Ask me about: TensorFlow, PyTorch, Vertex AI, or anything ML in healthcare